-With Composable Commerce, teams can leverage business user tooling, as well as quick starts known as Pre-Composed solutions to get your solution up and running faster without the risk and complexity of piecing together MACH based technology.
+With Composable Commerce, teams can leverage business user tooling, as well as business ready solutions known as Pre-Composed solutions to get your solution up and running faster without the risk and complexity of piecing together MACH based technology.
 This tenet is key in granting marketers and merchandisers the right amount of control over the workflow to engage with customers and respond to competitive markets at speed.

 It’s important to note many commerce solutions will claim to follow a Composable Commerce approach, but will only have one or two of these tenets.
 In order to truly realize the full benefits of Composable Commerce, you will need all three.

 How Can I Manage Issues That Arise with Composable Commerce?